AhmadSafrizal/Cassava-Disease-Detection/README.md

 Bangkit capstone project

 # Description
-We use 2 GCP services to implement machine learning deployment, namely cloud function and google cloud storage
+We use 3 GCP services to implement machine learning deployment, namely cloud function and google cloud storage, and firestore.
+Cloud function handle the HTTP request call from android app, cloud storage stores the ML model, and firestore for database user.

 # Requirements
 1. tensorflow